envalert@envalert.org

 2.0 Program outcome

-The IGG4PR Programme Outcome is that Natural resources management and energy access are gender responsive, effective and efficient, reducing emissions, negating the impact of climate-induced disasters and environmental degradation on livelihoods and production systems, and strengthening community resilience.
+The IGG4PR Programme Outcome is that Natural resources management and energy access are gender responsive, effective, and efficient, reducing emissions, negating the impact of climate-induced disasters and environmental degradation on livelihoods and production systems, and strengthening community resilience.

 The Environment and Natural Resources Civil Society Organization (ENR-CSO) Network is another civil society network that brings together local and international NGOs that work in the broader environment and natural resources sector.
-ENR-CSO Network has an elected leadership and a secretariat that coordinates its activities.
+The ENR-CSO Network has an elected leadership and a secretariat that coordinates its activities.
 The Network is active in mobilising its members’ engagements in subnational and national forest policy processes, including the national and district budget cycles.

 Sustainable WASH (SusWASH) Project